ncatlab/nlab-content/pages/6/2/6/0/626/content.md

 ## Variations

-There are many additional structures on monoidal categories, or similar structures, which can usually be represented by encode further geometric properties.
+There are many additional structures on monoidal categories, or similar structures, which can usually be represented by encoding further geometric properties.
 For instance:

 * in monoidal categories which are _[[ribbon category|ribbon categories]]_ the strings from above behave as if they have a small transversal extension which makes them behave as ribbons.
 Accordingly, there is a _twist_ operation in the axioms of a ribbon category and graphically it corresponds to twisting the ribbons by 180 degrees.